 December 12 on the Roman Catholic Calendar is the feast day in honor of Our Lady of Guadalupe, connected to the Aztec (also called Mexica) Divine Earth Mother Tonantzin, part of the Spanish colonial push to capture the Indigenous spirit of Mexico.
 An estimated two million people pilgrimage to Mexico City to observe the festival every year.
 The number of pilgrims over the entire year exceeds 10 million, second only to the Vatican as the most visited Catholic site in the world.
 See Part II of the story.

-Divine Aztec Earth Mother Tonantzin Blesses the Catholics
+Divine Mexica Earth Mother Tonantzin Blesses the Catholics

 The legend of Guadalupe, called Nican Mopohua (Here It Is Told), centers around an Indian peasant, from the hillside Mexican village of Tepeyac, named Cuahtlatoczin (“Eagle Speaks”).
 A Spanish Catholic convert baptized as Juan Diego, he experiences a series of visions of an obscure Aztec goddess Tonantzin (“Our Revered Mother”).
 Repeated appearances challenge his faith and that of his newly adopted post-Spanish-conquest church, the latter thereafter associating the goddess with adoration of the Virgin Mary.
 Hence, the story speaks of spiritual conquest and usurpation of an indigenous deity, yet also the assimilation of magic and miracles, becoming an enduring and universal theme of Mexican civilization for four centuries.
 Performed in Spanish and the Aztec language of Nahuatl, the folkloric story dramatizes the four apparitions of Tonantzin in 1531, leading her adoption into the Catholic faith as the Virgin of Guadalupe.